 Flying over the crater of a Volcano

-I am on the wrong side of the helicopter as we approach the famous spectacular Kintimani Volcano.
+I am on the wrong side of the helicopter as we approach the famous spectacular Kintamani Volcano.

 Fun Fact – Bali actually has many volcanoes.